finos/morphir/docs/snowpark/snowpark-backend-generation.md

    }
 ```

-The **Snowpark** backend generates the following code for each type definiton:
+The **Snowpark** backend generates the following code for each type definition:

 ```scala
   trait Employee {